 Acid-Blockers, Antacids, PPI and, H2 Blockers: Commonly prescribed to treat heartburn, gastroesophageal reflux disease (GERD), and peptic ulcers, these drugs cause several nutrient deficiencies.
 OTC antacids are designed to buffer or neutralize stomach acid, but this reduction of stomach acid can also interfere with the breakdown of food in the stomach, and, hence, the breakdown and release of nutrients in food.
 The lack of stomach acid (achlorhydria) similarly interferes with the absorption of folic acid, iron, and zinc.
 One study found that people who use proton-pump inhibitors for a year or more are 2.5 times more likely to suffer from hip fracture versus control patients.
 So, Cass recommends supplementing with folic acid, vitamin D, calcium, chromium, iron, zinc, and phosphorous.

 Oral Contraceptives & Hormone Replacement Therapy: Young women who are taking oral contraceptives (the pill) and baby boomers who are using hormone replacement therapy, or HRT, are at risk for the depletion of magnesium, B6, B12, and folic acid.
 For women who are taking HRT, Cass recommends taking supplemental calcium, magnesium, folic acid, B2, B6, vitamin C, and zinc.

 Antibiotics: Some antibiotics including ofloxacin deplete calcium and iron; tetracyclines deplete calcium and magnesium.
 Aminoglycosides cause imbalanced magnesium, calcium, and potassium levels.
 One study found that gentamicin increased calcium excretion by 5% and magnesium by 8.4%.
-Antibiotics will also upset the balance of natural and “good” bacteria flora in the digestive system such as Lactobacillus acidophilus and Bifidobacterum bifidum; therefore, it’s a good idea, too, if you’re taking an antibiotic to ensure that you replace those friendly bacteria.
+Antibiotics will also upset the balance of natural and “good” bacteria flora in the digestive system such as Lactobacillus acidophilus and Bifidobacterium; therefore, it’s a good idea, too, if you’re taking an antibiotic to ensure that you replace those friendly bacteria.
 This can also help reduce some of the side effects (stomach cramps, diarrhea) associated with antibiotics.

 It may seem benign that certain medications can affect or even impede the absorption of electrolytes or other minerals and vitamins, but these interactions, especially if some of these medications are taken long-term, can multiply into significant nutritional consequences for individuals.
 Potential electrolyte deficiency should be considered when looking at medication options.